 Suspension from the housing list can only occur in certain circumstances.
-An applicant will not be offered accommodation while suspended, even if they demonstrate housing need.
+An applicant will remain on the housing list but will not be offered accommodation while suspended, even if they demonstrate housing need.
 The circumstances which may result in an application being suspended are:

-where there are significant, outstanding and unresolved tenancy-related debts and until such debts are either cleared, fall below 1/12th of the monthly rent charge or an agreement has been set up and adhered to for a period of at least 3 months

-- where there is evidence of previous serious anti-social behaviour or harassment being perpetrated.
-Each case will be treated individually, and account will be taken of the severity of the behaviour, when it happened and any mitigating factors.
-Suspension under this category will be to a maximum of 6 months but there will not be a set time limit and applicants will be notified individually of time scales.
-Time scales will be reviewed in the event of a change of the applicant's circumstances - where deliberately false or misleading information has been provided suspension will be for 6 months - if applicants have deliberately worsened their housing conditions, suspension will be for no longer than 6 months.
-If the applicant's circumstances change during the period of suspension their suspension will be reviewed - if the condition of a transfer applicant's current property breaches their tenancy agreement, the suspension will be in place until the breach has been remedied - when an applicant refuses two reasonable offers of housing within 1 year, the applicant will be suspended for 6 months, unless the applicant's housing circumstances worsen during the suspension period.
-If this is the case the application will be reassessed - any violence or aggression towards staff will be dealt with according to the policies of the individual RSLs and may result in suspension.
+- where there are significant, outstanding and unresolved tenancy-related debts and until such debts are either cleared, fall below 1/12th of the monthly rent charge, or an agreement has been set up and adhered to for a period of at least 3 months - where there is evidence of previous serious anti-social behaviour or harassment being perpetrated by the applicant, or any intended member of their household, or anyone living with or visiting the applicant within the last three years.
+Each case will be treated individually, and account will be taken of the severity of the behaviour, when it happened and any mitigating factors. - where deliberately false or misleading information has been provided. - if applicants have deliberately worsened their housing conditions. - if the condition of a transfer applicant's current property breaches their tenancy agreement. - when an applicant refuses two reasonable offers of housing within 1 year. - any violence or aggression towards staff will be dealt with according to the policies of the individual RSLs and may result in suspension.